Parasite surveillance in pigs with outdoor access

 Kara and Talita

-Pastured Pig podcast episode
+Pastured Pig Podcast Episode

 Troy McClung received Kara and Dr. Resende for a very fun and informative episode about the project in the podcast chanel Pastured Pig.